cwi-swat/ifip-wg216/meetings/Santiago2026.md

 * Vitacura
 * Las Condes

+The ordering is not random: many visitors have found staying in Providencia very convenient.
+You might want to make sure you have a metro station within walking distance.
+In addition to the Providencia neighborhood (around metro line 1 between Manuel Montt and Tobalaba metro stations), a nice  neighborhood to hang out is Barrio Italia.

+For hanging out, Plaza Ñuñoa is also quite nice. Ñuñoa in general is a bit more residential than Providence, but now has metro lines, so this is changing and it's easy to commute between these sectors.

+Vitacura and Las Condes are more upscale neighborhoods, and you'll find the usual big hotels, malls, etc. in these comunas.

 Santiago Centro (the historical center) is not so great/safe to stay, depending on your expectations.
 It is entirely fine (and recommended!) to visit, though, as long as you apply basic safety guidelines.

 Don't hesitate to [ask me](mailto:etanter@dcc.uchile.cl?subject=[WGLD]%20question) if in doubt.